 Check the manufacturer’s guide to see all the parts and cases that are covered by the warranty.
 The shipping and transportation fee for damaged parts are usually free.

 Ease of Cleaning

-When choosing a grill, prioritize the units that have removable parts over the others.
-They will make cleaning and keeping on top on maintenance a whole lot easier.
+When choosing a grill, I prioritize the units that have removable parts.
+They make cleaning and keeping on top of maintenance a whole lot easier.